mosip/documentation/docs/Biometric-Functions-API-Specification.md

 * Used for matching a biometric received in an auth transaction with the biometrics on record
 * Used for authentication of operators in offline mode
 * Used for prevention of erroneous submission of operator biometrics in place of registrant’s biometric on registration client
+* Match is expected to be capable of image-image, extract-extract and extract-image comparisons

 ## Signature